luis901101/honeywell_scanner/README.md

 ```dart
 HoneywellScanner honeywellScanner = HoneywellScanner();
 ```
-You can also set the onDecode and onError callbacks in the constructior like:
+You can also set the onDecode and onError callbacks in the constructor like:
 ```dart
 HoneywellScanner honeywellScanner = HoneywellScanner(scannerCallback: this);
 ```